DoctorBracewell/cambridge/IA/Object-Oriented Programming/Object-Oriented Programming.md

 **Overriding** - Replacing an already-existing method from a superclass with the same signature.
 The `@Override` notation can be used for clarity.

-**Abstract Classes** - A technique to force any subclasses to implement a method without providing a default implementation in the base class.
+**Abstract Classes** - A technique to force any subclasses to implement a method while a default implementation in the base class.
 You cannot instantiate an abstract class, it only acts as an interface for any classes that extend it.
 All state and non-abstract methods are still inherited as normal by child classes.

 **Interface** - A collection of exclusively abstract functions that force classes to inherit from them to provide concrete implementations.